HTTP Server CLI

 To start the server, run:

-bootgly project Demo start --HTTP_Server_CLI
+bootgly project Demo/HTTP_Server_CLI start

 ```